DRAGOPANDEY/Insurance_Premium_Prediction/README.md

-this is my intership projecgt -->
+this is my intership project